Ayoub-Feddal/Ayoub-Feddal/README.md

 *   **Tech Stack:** Python (Pandas/NumPy), IFRS 16 financial logic, and scenario-based forecasting.
 *   **Key Deliverable:** [(https://github.com/Ayoub-Feddal/Driver-Based-Operational-and-Financial-Simulator)]

+### Automated FP&A Variance Analysis & Reporting Engine - Greggs PLC

+I developed a robust, automated variance analysis engine to modernize monthly budget-to-actual reporting.
+The model replaces manual reconciliation processes with a dynamic, materiality-driven logic (>=5% or >=GBP 10,000k), enabling the rapid identification and escalation of critical financial drivers.

+* **This project utilizes synthetic, illustrative data modeled on publicly available financial disclosures for Greggs PLC.
+This is independent analysis and is not affiliated with, endorsed by, or representative of the internal financial data of Greggs PLC.**
 ---
 ## 💼 Professional Background
 *   **Financial Analyst @ SARL SADACTS:** Driving cost accounting, compliance, and strategic management reporting in a cross-border environment (Algerian/Chinese teams).